ichoi21/HWK08/README.md

 ### Intended Usage

-To be able to create a user input prompt the user to build a database of assorted employees using
+To be able to create a user input prompt the user to build a database of assorted employees using Node CLI and generating a directory via HTML for future reference.